-- Evaluating the need for splints, positioning devices, and assistive technology
+- Evaluating joint integrity and the need for splints, positioning devices, and assistive technology

 - Determining the safety of eating and swallowing

-- Educating patients and caregivers on mobility, home safety, and skin checks
+- Educating patients and caregivers about mobility techniques, home safety precautions, and skin check procedures

 For surgery, neurology, and orthopedic patients:

-- Creating performance-based goals for the patient, while taking into consideration the patient’s individual lifestyle in order to determine the need for adaptive equipment or home modifications
+- Creating performance-based goals for the patient, while considering the patient’s individual lifestyle in order to determine the need for adaptive equipment or home modifications

 - Providing preventive splinting that allows for the necessary range of motion